What Makes Us Special?

 A Center for Teaching and Research

-In addition to our clinical work, teaching is also a priority at Comer Children's Hospital.
+In addition to our clinical work, teaching is also a priority at Comer Children's.
 As a teaching hospital, we routinely train residents, medical students, and colleagues on principles of pediatric radiology.
 Each spring, we host a general radiology review course with a half-day session devoted to pediatric radiology that attracts radiologists from around the country.

 We are also actively engaged in research studies to advance the practice of pediatric radiology.